 This Natural Sunscreen Recipe is Ready as Soon As You Apply It!

 I’ve long had a recipe for homemade body butter that contains zinc oxide, which I was using as a thickening agent.
 But that fabulous mineral is also a natural sunscreen.
 Almost all sunscreens on the market today contain chemical sunblockers (like oxybenzone) that are absorbed into the skin, which is why they suggest you wait 20 minutes before getting out in the sun so your skin has time to absorb it.
-Zinc oxide is not absorbed, so this sunscreen is ready when you are!
+Non-nano (non-nano particle) zinc oxide is not absorbed into the skin because the particles are too large to enter the bloodstream, so this sunscreen is ready as soon as you apply it!

-The EWG (Environmental Working Group) has a great sunscreen guide they publish each year.
+The EWG (Environmental Working Group) has a really helpful sunscreen guide they publish each year.
 I use them all the time to look up ingredients in cleaning and cosmetic products to see if what I’m using it safe.
 Here are the basics of what they published this year:

 - No spray sunscreens – The FDA has already expressed concern that although these are the most convenient to use, they are not as effective and are dangerous to inhale.

 - No super high SPF’s – The high SPF doesn’t apply to UVA rays, which are the dangerous cancer-causing ones.
 The FDA is considering putting a cap on the number companies can use to 50 SPF, as is already done in many other countries.

 - No oxybenzone – This is the chemical used to create the sunblock.
 Prelimary studies show it is absorbed into the body and mimics estrogen, which is very dangerous – it caused endometriosis in some women and low birth weights in daughters of pregnant women who used it.

 - No loose powder sunscreens – Dangerous if inhaled.